violetwanjiru/Sientec-Competitor-Sales-Insights-Dashboard/README.md

    development and competitive positioning in this high-value segment.

   # Implications
-  - Sientec’s growth trajectory is strong, but pricing, product mix, and geographic diversification are critical to closing the revenue gap with premium   competitors.
+-Sientec’s growth trajectory is strong, but pricing, product mix, and geographic diversification are critical to closing the revenue gap with premium   competitors.
  - Competitors’ top products dominate brand influence, requiring targeted innovation to improve Sientec’s market visibility.

   # Recommended Actions